boherm/ps-kanbanbot/README.md

 ## Workflow

-The GitHub workflow is used: as follow:
+The GitHub workflow is used as follow:

 ![alt text](pics/workflow.png "Github Workflow")